 Veera Project India

-The Veera Project offers young women graduating from secondary school in Jodhpur the opportunity to pursue a higher education and enter a variety of professions.
+The Veera Project offers young women graduating from secondary school in Jodhpur, Rajasthan the opportunity to pursue a higher education and enter a variety of professions.

 Based in Jodhpur, the Veera Project offers young women who graduate from secondary school the opportunity to continue their education and access professional careers.
 Education is essential for women in India to become independent.

-We principally sponsor underprivileged students from villages in the Thar Desert.
+We principally sponsor underprivileged students from poor villages in the Thar Desert.

 Challenges